 If using raw shea butter it too will need to be cut into chunks and melted in the microwave or a double boiler.

->

-> I put the raw shea butter in the microwave with the melt and pour base – after cutting it into smaller chunks that the soap base, so they both become completely melted at the same time.
+I put the raw shea butter in the microwave with the melt-and-pour base – after cutting it into smaller chunks so they both become completely melted at the same time.

->

-> Shea Butter and Oatmeal Melt and Pour Soap Recipe
+Shea Butter and Oatmeal Melt and Pour Soap Recipe

 - Glass measuring cup with a pour spout

 - Rubbing alcohol – this is optional but coating molds with the rubbing alcohol can create a more smooth finish and also reduce the amount of air bubbles.

 - Use the knife to chunk away four or five pieces from the melt and pour soap base.

 - Stack the soap base chunks loosely into the glass measuring cup.